Chart Color Schemes

 Pinjarra's median age exceeds the national pattern

-The median age in Pinjarra is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's median age of 38 years.
-The 65-74 age group comprises 12.8% of Pinjarra's population, compared to the Greater Perth average, while the 25-34 age cohort makes up 8.7%.
-Post-2021 Census data shows that the 75 to 84 age group grew from 7.5% to 9.1%, and the 15 to 24 age group increased from 10.7% to 11.8%.
-Conversely, the 5 to 14 age group declined from 14.3% to 12.7%, and the 25 to 34 age group decreased from 10.1% to 8.7%.
-Population forecasts for Pinjarra in 2041 indicate substantial demographic changes, with the 75 to 84 age group expected to grow by 65% (728 people), reaching 1,850 from 1,121.
-Notably, the combined 65+ age groups will account for 75% of total population growth, reflecting Pinjarra's aging demographic profile.
-In contrast, the 0 to 4 and 35 to 44 age cohorts are expected to experience population declines.
+The 42-year median age in Pinjarra is significantly above Greater Perth's average of 37 and considerably older than Australia's 38 years.
+The 65 - 74 age group shows strong representation at 12.8% compared to Greater Perth, whereas the 25 - 34 cohort is less prevalent at 8.7%.
+Post-2021 Census data shows the 75 to 84 age group has grown from 7.5% to 9.1% of the population, while the 15 to 24 cohort increased from 10.7% to 11.8%.
+Conversely, the 5 to 14 cohort has declined from 14.3% to 12.7% and the 25 to 34 group dropped from 10.1% to 8.7%.
+Population forecasts for 2041 indicate substantial demographic changes for Pinjarra.
+Leading the demographic shift, the 75 to 84 group will grow by 65% (728 people), reaching 1,850 from 1,121.
+Notably, the combined 65+ age groups will account for 75% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 35 to 44 cohorts are expected to experience population declines.